zeekay/flask-uwsgi-websocket/README.rst

 making it appropriate for threaded or multiprocess concurrency models.
-When using ``GeventWebSocket`` it'll take advantage of gevent and make a non-blocking recv call. ``AsyncWebsocket`` should do roughly the same thing, but currently plain ``--async`` concurrency model is a bit buggy with uWSGI 2.0.
+When using ``GeventWebSocket`` it'll take advantage of gevent and make a non-blocking recv call. ``AsyncWebsocket`` should do roughly the same thing, but currently plain ``--async`` concurrency model is a bit buggy in uWSGI 2.0.